Parameter optimization for restarted mixed precision iterative sparse solver: Parameters We Use to Determine

-The graph $G$ of a sparse matrix $A$ is a {\it sparse graph}, that is, $m\!=\!\mbox{card}(E)\!=\!O(n)$.
-By {\it fast computable} parameters of the sparse matrix of SLAE (1) we mean the parameters of the $n\!\times\!n$-matrix that can be computed in time no greater than $O(m)$.
-These are the parameters we are considering: \begin{itemize} \item[1)] the dimension $n$ of a square matrix $A$; \item[2)] the number of edges $m$ in the graph of the matrix $A$, that is, the number of nonzero elements in it; \item[3)] the pseudo-diameter of the graph of the matrix, as an estimate of the diameter of the graph of the matrix $A$; \item[4)] an estimate of the spread of the eigenvalues of the matrix $A$; \item[5)] an estimate of the maximum eigenvalue of the matrix $A$. \end{itemize}
+Let $G\!=\!\langle V, E\rangle $ be the undirected, unweighted graph associated with the~matrix $A$, where $V\!=\!\{1,\ldots,n\}$ is the set of vertices corresponding to the rows and columns of $A$, and $(i,j)\!\in\!E$ if and only if $a_{ij}\!\neq\!0$.
+Since $A$ is symmetric positive definite, its diagonal entries are positive; thus, $G$ contains self-loops at every vertex.
+The graph $G$ is simple apart from these self-loops (i.e., it has no multiple edges), and for a~sparse matrix $A$, it is a {\it sparse graph}, meaning $m\!=\!|E|\!=\!O(n)$.

-The dimension $n$ of the square matrix $A$ in SLAE (1) is given.
-The number of edges $m$ of this matrix can be computed during the reading of the matrix from file, which does not require additional computational complexity when solving SLAE.
+By a {\it quickly computable} parameter of the coefficient matrix of linear system (1), we mean a parameter that can be computed in a time not exceeding a~small fraction --- e.g., $1\%$ --- of the time required to solve the system using CG in~double precision.

-Let us consider the remaining three parameters that we shall use to predict the value of $\hat{\varepsilon}_1$ and describe the procedures for their computation.
+We consider the following parameters to determine the value of $\varepsilon_1$: \begin{itemize} \item[1)] the size $n$ of a square matrix $A$; \item[2)] the number of its nonzero entries $m$ (i.e., the number of edges in the graph of the matrix $A$); \item[3)] pseudo-diameter $\tilde{\ell}(A)$ of the matrix graph --- estimate of the diameter of the matrix graph $A$; \item[4)] the average rate $v$ of reduction in the CG residual norm during the early single-precision iterations. \end{itemize}